mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `protocol`

 The name of the protocol module used for communication between the client and MaxScale.
-Usually this is set to `MariaDBClient` for MariaDB-connections.
-Other recognized values are `HTTPD` and `CDC`.
+The same protocol is also used for backend communication.
+Usually this is set to `MariaDBClient`.

 ### `address`